greenfork/nimraylib_now/README.md

 1. Do `git pull` for all git submodules (see `.gitmodules`), which are different Raylib libraries.
 Optionally checkout the needed commit version.
 2. Run `nimble convert`
-3. Run `nimble testExamples` and fix anything if necessary
+3. Run `nimble testExamples` and fix everything if necessary

 ## Contribute

 Any ideas are welcome.
 Open an issue to ask a question or suggest an idea.

 ### Convert examples
-How to do this:
+You can help by converting missing examples from original C library doing the following:
 1. Find a missing example in C.
 2. Compile and run `tools/c2nim_example_converter.nim` on this C file, it helps with conversion.
 3. Edit resulting Nim file, make sure it runs.
-4. Put this file into a correct directory (`original/` is for self-developed examples).
+4. Put this file into a correct category in `examples` (`original` is for self-developed examples).
 5. Compile and run `tools/make_tests_from_examples.nim` without any arguments, it should create a test file in `tests/examples/yourcategory`.
 6. Run `nimble testExamples` and make sure that your example passes the test.